 MOD USA/1.14/25

-5.552A The allocation to the fixed service in the bands 47.2-47.5 GHz and 47.9-48.2 GHz is designated for use by high altitude platform stations (HAPS).
+5.552A The allocation to the fixed service in the bands 47.2-47.5 GHz and 47.9-48.2 GHz may be used by gateways for high altitude platform stations (HAPS): this does not preclude the use of these frequency bands by any application of the services to which they are allocated and does not establish priority in the Radio Regulations.
 Such use of the fixed-service allocation by HAPS is limited to the ground-to-HAPS direction.
-The use of the bands 47.2-47.5 GHz and 47.9-48.2 GHz is subject to the provisions of Resolution 122 (Rev.WRC-19).
+The use of the bands 47.2-47.5 GHz and 47.9-48.2 GHz shall be in accordance with Resolution 122 (Rev.WRC-19).

 Reasons: To modify footnote 5.552A to provide clarity about the use of the band by applications of the fixed and other service and reflect an updated Resolution 122 with allowances for increases in EIRP density levels during periods of rain and to limit operation to the ground-to-HAPS direction